zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[haad / proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
 Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
 ## C++

+* 【2025-02-15】[CollaboraOnline / online](https://github.com/CollaboraOnline/online) - Collabora Online is a collaborative online office suite based on LibreOffice technology.
+This is also the source for the Collabora Office apps for iOS and Android.
+* 【2025-02-15】[cvxpy / cvxpy](https://github.com/cvxpy/cvxpy) - A Python-embedded modeling language for convex optimization problems.
 * 【2025-02-12】[ripose-jp / Memento](https://github.com/ripose-jp/Memento) - An mpv-based video player for studying Japanese
 * 【2025-02-12】[qpdf / qpdf](https://github.com/qpdf/qpdf) - qpdf: A content-preserving PDF document transformer
 * 【2025-02-09】[mlc-ai / xgrammar](https://github.com/mlc-ai/xgrammar) - Efficient, Flexible and Portable Structured Generation